Twitter Wall

 email: cwingrave1@destafford.org.uk

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that he/she is unsuitable to work with children) then you should report this to the Head of School or Executive Headteacher:
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that he/she is unsuitable to work with children) then you should report this to the Headteacher:

 email: jplace1@destafford.org.uk